beejjorgensen/bgc/src/bgc_part_5200_man_math.md

 [[pagebreak]]
 ## `remquo()`, `remquof()`, `remquol()` {#man-remquo}

-Compute the remainder and (some of the) quotient
+Compute the remainder and (some of the) quotient.

 ### Synopsis {.unnumbered .unlisted}